 REGRESSION

-DATES: June 16–July 16, 2026.
+Dates: June 16–July 16, 2026.

 This new presentation features previously unseen images and anecdotal texts that invite you to explore the work and its creative process more deeply.
-Comprising 26 images taken in France and Quebec, this exhibition offers a sensitive exploration of familiar territories, whose perception is transformed through the use of film photography.Shot with a 1970s Hasselblad 500C/M, the series highlights the materiality of film photography, with a vibrant grain revealed through prints on Hahnemühle “Fine Art” paper.
+Comprising 24 images taken in France and Quebec, this exhibition offers a sensitive exploration of familiar territories, whose perception is transformed through the use of film photography.

-📍 Alliance Française de Montréal317 Place d’Youville, Montreal
+📍 Alliance Française de Montréal, 317 Place d’Youville, Montreal

 🎟️ Free admission

-About the project:The film carefully loaded into the camera, each frame counted like a small promise, and the film’s sensitivity that defines our creative freedom… Against all odds, this return to film feels like a refuge.
+About the project:The film carefully loaded into the camera, the frames counted like little promises, and the film’s sensitivity that defines our creative freedom… Against all expectations, this return to film feels like a refuge.
 An unexpected interlude, almost a breath of fresh air.
 A chosen regression—gentle, conscious, and fruitful.
 I find myself appreciating this slowness, this necessary attention, this technique that forces me to slow down, to compose each image, to reflect more calmly.
-As if I were rediscovering photography with fresh eyes—more naive, more curious.
-Taking the time.
+It’s as if I were rediscovering photography with fresh eyes—more naive, more curious.
+Taking my time.
 Framing.
 Wait.
 Doubt.
-Decide…With the magic of a medium: this Hasselblad 500C/M from the ’70s, a little gem, purely mechanical, which I treat like a respectable ancestor.
-And the inimitable rendering of film, emotion revealed.
-Enhanced by Hahnemühle archival paper: that living grain, that raw, honest, irrevocable material, born of the film’s intimate chemistry.
-The result of this exploration: twenty-six images created over nine months, between France and Quebec, my chosen home bases serving as the backdrop.
+Decide… With the magic of a medium: this Hasselblad 500C/M from the ’70s, a little gem, purely mechanical, which I treat like a venerable ancestor.
+And the inimitable quality of film—emotion revealed.
+Enhanced by Hahnemühle archive paper: that vibrant grain, that raw, honest, irrevocable material, born of the film’s intimate chemistry.
+The result of this exploration: twenty-six images taken over nine months, between France and Quebec, my chosen home bases serving as the backdrop.
 Images that are deeply close to my heart.